 If you wish to go to a rating scale with more than seven points, it can sometimes be helpful to use a visual aid or device that employs something beyond the use of words.
 Most of the examples we will present here are variations on a fairly simple theme.
 The basic strategy is to use a numerical scale running from 0 or 1 to some number and give English value equivalents to the lowest and the highest categories as anchoring points for the ends of the scales.
 Figure 5.2 gives one example of this method.
 The figure shows the question as it appears in the questionnaire seen only by the interviewer and as it appears on the card seen by the respondent.
-If a series of substantive opinion questions, the interviewer can read the anchoring points to the respondent for each separate question.
+If a series of substantive opinion questions is to be asked, and if the same scale can be used for all questions, the interviewer can read the anchoring points to the respondent for each separate question.